Event Experience Details

 If you are registered as part of the Young Women Walking program, you’ll notice that much of this information – particularly details about Friday and Sunday of the Susan G. Komen 3-Day® event – will not apply to you.
 However, we encourage you to read it over anyway to give you a full picture of the Komen 3-Day experience.

 If you are staying at the hotel under the 3-Day rate, you can take the 3-Day shuttle to camp on Saturday morning, and back to the hotel on Saturday night.
-If you are not staying at the host hotel, parking will be available at The Original Mattress Factory, 1261 East Highway 36, Maplewood, MN 55109.
+If you are not staying at the host hotel, parking is available at Harvest Park.

-The route will close at 7:00 p.m. on Saturday, but you are invited to stay at the 3-Day camp to enjoy dinner, a photo op, special refreshments in the 3-Day Lounge and Young Women Walking tents, and other fun activities.
+The route will close at 7:00 p.m. on Saturday, but you are invited to stay at the 3-Day camp to pick up your Victory T-shirt in the Command Center, enjoy dinner and some other fun activities, including special drinks and a photo op in the 3-Day Lounge.
 The festivities will wrap up at 9:00 p.m., when it’s lights out at camp.

-You are welcome to join us on Sunday at the Closing Ceremony at the MN State Capitol Grounds at 4:30 p.m., or at the cheering stations along the route.
+You are welcome to join us on Sunday at the Closing Ceremony at Harriet Island at 4:30 p.m. in your Victory T-shirt.
 Or you can support the 3-Day as a volunteer on Sunday.
 Click here to register to volunteer (please note that volunteers will be working during the Closing Ceremony and will not be able to see the ceremony.)

 Your gear bag should weigh no more than 35 pounds (including your sleeping bag).
 Easily toted bags with wheels are the best choice.
 To protect your sleeping bag, we recommend that you pack it inside of your gear bag.
 If that is not possible, you can strap your sleeping bag and padding to the outside of the bag, but please don’t use bungee cords, which can snap and injure crew members.
 Please avoid bringing any valuables with you.
 The 3-Day assumes no liability for replacement of lost items.